 Thousands of young people living in one of the most deprived areas of France are set to benefit from efforts to improve youth outreach activities.
 Elise Leclerc, Director of the Social Impact Measurement and Evaluation Lab at ESSEC Business School, shares a newly developed tool to measure and improve the success of charities supporting at-risk youth.

-A streak of rebellion gets you far: advisor to the UN, social entrepreneur and spokeswoman on women’s rights and societal issues, Fiza Farhan, Warwick Business School Alumna, tells her story
+Fiza Farhan and the streak of rebelliousness that gets you far: A streak of rebellion gets you far – advisor to the UN, social entrepreneur and spokeswoman on women’s rights and societal issues, Fiza Farhan, Warwick Business School Alumna, tells her story

 Ksapa Impact Investment Analyst Adrien Covo with a focus on financing the energy transition across operations and supply chains.